Poudre School District

-The Poudre School District (R-1) is a K–12 public school district in Larimer County in northern Colorado.
-The district operates and manages the public schools in the city of Fort Collins, as well as in the towns of Wellington, Timnath, Loveland and Windsor, and unincorporated communities of Larimer County including Laporte and Livermore.
-The district is one of the fastest growing in Northern Colorado, adding 400-500 students — about the size of an elementary school — each year.
+The Poudre School District (R-1) is a preK–12 public school district in Larimer County in northern Colorado.
+The district operates and manages the public schools in the city of Fort Collins, as well as in the towns of Wellington, Timnath, parts of Loveland and Windsor, and unincorporated communities of Larimer County including Laporte, Red Feather Lakes, Stove Prairie, and Livermore.
+The district is the eighth largest in the state and enrollment has been falling or relatively flat since 2020.

 The district was formed in 1960 by the consolidation of several dozen existing districts in Larimer County, and is the ninth largest in the state.
-The district manages 31 elementary schools, 10 middle schools, four comprehensive high schools, and four alternative high schools.
-Additionally, the district manages community early childhood education programs and special transition facilities for students with disabilities.
-Five Fort Collins charter schools are chartered through PSD, including the Fort Collins Montessori School, Mountain Sage Community School, Ridgeview Classical School and Liberty Common Elementary and High School.
+The district manages 31 elementary schools, eight middle schools, four comprehensive high schools, two middle-high schools, two K-12 schools, two alternative high schools, and a Career Tech Center.
+Additionally, the district offers early childhood education at 20 sites.
+Five Fort Collins charter schools are chartered through PSD: Fort Collins Montessori School, Mountain Sage Community School, Ridgeview Classical School and Liberty Common, and Compass Community Collaborative School.
 The district is led by a seven-member Board of Education.

-The school district is the second-largest employer in Fort Collins.
-The minimum teacher salary in PSD is $44,000, and the maximum $93,761.
-The average teacher salary of $53,383 is slightly higher than the state average.
-In the 2015–2016 school year, the district had a total PK-12 enrollment of 29,527.
+The school district is one of the largest employers in Fort Collins.
+PSD has some of the highest state assessment scores in the state, consistently leading the state average by double-digits in all grades and subjects on CMAS, PSAT, and SAT testing.
+The district's four-year graduation rate was 86.9% for the Class of 2023.
+In the 2023-24 school year, the district had a total PK-12 enrollment of 29,914.